 4.01.02 - Growth models for tree and stand simulation

-Unit 4.01.02 is principally concerned with the theoretical, mathematical, statistical and computational aspects of growth and yield model development, specification, calibration, verification, simulation, computerization and application.
-Model forms include those developed for tropical, temperate and boreal forest types and cover the entire range of stand structural complexity: individual-tree distance-dependent and distance-independent models, stand-level diameter distribution models and average stand-level models.
-Incorporating the impact of anthropogenic influences, such as thinning, forest fertilization, tree improvement and climatic change, on tree and stand growth through model refinement and adaptation is an evolving issue within this unit.
-Facilitating global interaction, dissemination and exchange of innovative modelling approaches through workshops, conferences, and publications, is one of the primary goals of this Unit.
+Unit 4.01.02 is principally concerned with the theoretical, mathematical, statistical and computational aspects of growth and yield model development, specification, calibration, verification, simulation, computerization and application/deployment.
+Model forms include those developed for tropical, temperate and boreal forest types and cover the entire range of stand structural complexity.
+For example, these include individual-tree distance-dependent and distance-independent models, stand-level diameter distribution models and average stand-level models.
+Incorporating the impact of anthropogenic influences, such as thinning, forest fertilization, tree improvement, drainage, and climate change, on tree and stand growth through model refinement and adaptation is an evolving issue within this unit.
+Additionally, in response to the paradigmic shift towards value-based management occurring in many forest regions, a renewed focus on model development for predicting a wider range of management-relevant yield-based metrics including implicit and explicit measures of end-product potential and value continues.
+Facilitating, enabling and engaging in local, regional, national and global knowledge exchange activities through virtual and non-virtual-based workshops, conferences, presentations, on-site demonstrations, and publications, are important primary goals of this Unit.

-- Quantifying the impact of anthropogenic influences on growth and yield through model refinement and adaptation.
+- Analytics for quantifying the impact of anthropogenic influences on growth and yield through model refinement and adaptation